- GW Home

 Bachelor's Degree Program in Integrated Information, Science, and Technology

-Designed for science entrepreneurs and those driven to work in the business-side of science, these two tracks are geared toward individuals who are currently working in these fields, or those who are attempting to gain entry either as a career-changer or as a young professional seeking an entry-level position.
-These tracks provide an alternate career path for the science professional from the traditional role of research to that of business management.
+The program is geared toward individuals who are currently working in a technical field, or those who are attempting to gain entry either as a career-changer or as a young professional seeking an entry-level position.

-Developed by GW’s College of Professional Studies, this bachelor’s degree completion program is for the individual who currently holds an Associates Degree or has earned at least 60 credit hours towards their undergraduate degree.
+Developed by GW’s College of Professional Studies, this bachelor’s degree completion program is for an individual who currently holds an Associate’s Degree or has earned at least 60 credit hours towards their undergraduate degree.

 Courses are scheduled with the needs of working professionals in mind and are offered during the evenings and weekends at our northern Virginia location in Arlington.

-The Biotechnology and Information Systems and Technology tracks are also specially developed to provide a conduit to existing GW Master’s degree programs in Molecular Biotechnology and Information Systems and Technology Management.
+The program is also specially developed to provide a conduit to existing GW Master’s degree programs in Molecular Biotechnology and Information Systems and Technology Management.